WordPress/wpcs-docs/wordpress-coding-standards/php.md

 Avoid touching the database directly.
 If there is a defined function that can get the data you need, use it.
 Database abstraction (using functions instead of queries) helps keep your code forward-compatible and, in cases where results are cached in memory, it can be many times faster.

 If you must touch the database, consider creating a [Trac](https://core.trac.wordpress.org/) ticket.
-There you can discuss the possibility of adding a new function to cover the functionality you wanted, for the next WordPress version.
+There you can discuss the possibility of adding a new function to cover the functionality you wanted, for a future version of WordPress.

 ## Naming Conventions